syldekker/n-gram-modeling/README.md

 If the program is given only two command line arguments, it prints 25 "words" consisting of random phoneme sequences based on either a diphone or triphone model.

 When given three arguments, the program processes the test file based on a smoothed di- or triphone model.
 The probability of each test "word" is calculated and printed.
+The perplexity of the test corpus is calculated based on the log probabilities of its constituent words.